The Wall (2017 film): Plot

 At the close of the Iraq War, U.S. Army Staff Sergeant Shane Matthews, a sniper, along with his spotter, Sergeant Allen Isaac, are sent to investigate a pipeline construction site in the Iraqi desert where contractors and their security detail have all fallen victim to a sniper.

 The pair patiently wait 22 hours on overwatch before determining that the site is clear.
 Matthews proceeds to investigate the site, but is shot by a famed Iraqi sniper nicknamed "Juba".
 Isaac tries to rescue the dying Matthews, but he is also wounded in the right knee and has his radio damaged and his water bottle destroyed in the process.

 Alone, Isaac takes cover behind an unsteady wall and tends to his wounds.
 The sniper has a radio tuned into the American channel, and uses it to communicate with Isaac initially under the pretense of being a high ranking allied soldier at another site.
 The deception allows the sniper to get other useful information from Isaac.
 Throughout their various one-sided attempts at conversation, we learn that the sniper does not claim to be the mythical Juba mentioned earlier in the film, a nom de guerre for various Iraqi Insurgent snipers notorious for filming their attacks on American soldiers.

 Matthews regains consciousness and subtly gets Isaac's attention that he is still alive.
-Matthews slowly crawls towards his rifle in the midst of the dusty wind along with Isaac distracting Juba with small talk.
+Matthews slowly crawls towards his rifle in the midst of the dusty wind while Isaac distracts Juba with small talk.
 Matthews believes that the sniper is hiding at the top of some rubble nearby and fires in that direction.
 The dusty wind settles quickly.
-The sniper sees Matthews and fires, injuring Matthews in the left shoulder as he crawled towards the wall, but a second shot kills him.
+The sniper sees Matthews and fires, injuring Matthews in the left shoulder as he crawled towards the wall, and kills him with a second shot.

-Isaac's attempts to call headquarters for help are stymied by the loss of his radio antennae.
-He attempts to repair this item with one from a dead contractor's radio, only to discern that the sniper had used the earlier response team as a ruse to call for help and lure another response force into his jaws.
+Isaac's attempts to call headquarters for help are stymied by the loss of his radio antenna.
+He attempts to repair this with one from a dead contractor's radio, only to discern that the sniper had used the earlier response team as a ruse to call for help and lure another response force into his jaws.

 Isaac hears the rescue helicopters coming, so he pushes down the wall and uses Matthews' rifle to try to kill Juba, or at least flush him out so the rescue chopper can see the trap.
 Juba fires at Isaac twice and misses.
 Isaac now has the sniper's location and fires his only round.
 Isaac stands up and waits for Juba's next shot, but it never comes.
 Thus he assumes his shot was successful, and Juba is either injured or dead.
 The helicopters then land and the rescue team picks up Isaac and Matthews.
-Once the helicopters dust off, Juba successfully shoots down both in rapid succession.
+Once the helicopters take off, Juba shoots down both in rapid succession.
 He is then heard over the radio, calling for another rescue to set a new trap.